hferentschik/balena-strand/README.md

 In order to test the code easily, the container uses a trick to allow using [PyCharm](https://www.jetbrains.com/pycharm/) locally and execute the code in the remote container.
 For that the container needs to open an SSH port.
 This can be achieved setting the device service variable `START_SSHD=1`.
-This will start sshd and allow PyCharm to sue the container as a remote execution environment.
+This will start sshd and allow PyCharm to use the container as a remote execution environment.

 *NOTE*: This is a development trick/hack.
 In a production environment the sshd config should be removed.